Women Who Appear Strong on the Surface Show 11 Behaviors

 2. You Take Care of Everyone Before Yourself

-You hardly ever prioritise your needs if you’re being honest.
+You hardly ever prioritize your needs if you’re being honest.
 You take on the role of carer because it seems natural to you.
 Women frequently feel accountable for preserving harmony in their friendships, families, and workplaces.
 Although this duty is admirable, it becomes exhausting when it is done all the time.
 Even on days when you are at your lowest, you may still find yourself providing support.

 3. You Struggle to Say No, Even When Your Plate Is Full